 Green Tea has been around for centuries but has gained attention more recently for its alleged health benefits.
-People all over are making claims about the anti-inflammatory, antioxidant, cancer-fighting properties and weight loss benefits to be reaped from drinking green tea.
+Specifically, people want to know the benefits of drinking green tea for skin, hair, before bed and in the morning.

 You’re also going to learn what claims people are making about green tea are true, and those that are merely exaggerations.
 Before we get into any of this, however, let’s take a look at the history of green tea.